-Hundreds of Italian troops were used as indentured laborers in the plant (a Wikipedia statistic quotes 900 between Italians and Hungarians).
+Hundreds of Italian troops were used as indentured laborers in the plant (the English Wikipedia article quotes 900 between Italians and Hungarians, however, the German article reports that 2000 were Italians).
 The plant endured 22 allied bombardments during the rest of the war, but it was so heavily defended by FLAK (Fliegerabwehrkanone, anti-aircraft cannon) that the number of human casualties suffered at the plant was smaller than the number of aviators that died during the bombardment missions themselves.
 Nevertheless the repeated bombardments caused PTSD in many of the people subject to the bombardments.
 In the meantime Hitler was able to change the judicial status of the indentured laborers from prisoners to interned, thereby avoiding Red Cross international treaties that would have allowed some support and rights to be granted to the captives.

 Living conditions were abysmal; food was very scarce.
 From the few anecdotes that Sergio told his family, the laborers would dig potatoes that others had planted out at night from the fields inside the plant, eat them, and put the stem and leaves back in the ground to make it seem that the tuber was still there; they would eat even the peel.
 By Sergio's account, he and other laborers would lick dew from rocks in the morning to quench their thirst.
 Altogether, during the time he spent there he lost 25 kg (over 55 pounds), from a healthy weight of 80 kg (176 lbs) to around 55 kg (121 lbs).
 Eventually the Allies advanced all over Germany and in April 1945 freed the prisoners at Leuna Works.